 SafeWork SA’s role is to ensure that duty holders meet their obligations under the Work Health and Safety Act 2012 (SA).
 This means that all people who undertake some form of work have a shared responsibility to minimise the risk of harm associated with exposure to psychosocial risks.

-You can request that SafeWork SA investigate concerns about psychosocial health and safety in your workplace by completing the psychosocial hazard request for service form.
+You can request that SafeWork SA investigate concerns about psychosocial health and safety in your workplace by completing the Report a workplace concern form.

-When making a request for service it is important to note that our role is not to:
+When submitting a workplace concern form, it is important to note that our role is not to:

 • advocate for an individual